rezaandrian27/weekly-assessment-1/README.md

 No. 2 What considerations would you need to take to implement all features seen in design ?

-Answer : Maybe i'll using Bootstrap for several part ini this mockup design,
+Answer : Maybe i'll using Bootstrap for several part in this mockup design,

 No. 3 What obstacles or challanges might you encounter when coding this design ?